flame-engine/flame/doc/flame_svg/svg.md

 ## Installation

-Svg support is provided by the `flame_svg` external package, be sure to put it in your pubspec file to use it.
+Svg support is provided by the `flame_svg` bridge package, be sure to put it in your pubspec file to use it.

 If you want to know more about the installation visit [flame_svg on pubdev](https://pub.dev/packages/flame_svg/install).